 Market index: The stocks of blue chip companies are usually part of a large market index such as the S&P 500 or the Nasdaq 100.
 Their value tends to follow the rise and fall of the market closely.

-Many blue chip companies also pay dividends to investors.
+Many blue chip companies also pay dividends to investors, also known as blue chip dividend stocks.
 Dividends are regular payments from a company’s revenue.
 Since the companies are well-established, they do not need to invest as much back into their growth and instead can share profits with investors.

 Blue chip vs penny stock